Epidurality/NeoFly-Tools/README.md

   - Random and pseudo-random generation
   - Double-click a single previewed mission to commit to database
   - Add Airline and Humanitarian missions.
 They currently crash the NeoFly client and I don't know why.
-- Goods Optimizer
-  - Show actual (based on plane and mission) maximum profit instead of theoretical in the Missons lists
 - General
   - Improve UI layout/looks (low priority)
   - Sanitize SQL inputs (not likely to happen)
-  - Port this over to using a real language instead of AutoHotkey (not likely to happen)
   - INI file
   - Better formatting for $ values, thousands separators.

 ## Credits:
-1. "AHK-Just-Me" for the SQLite interface for AHK: https://github.com/AHK-just-me/Class_SQLiteDB
+1. 'AHK-Just-Me' for the SQLite interface for AHK: https://github.com/AHK-just-me/Class_SQLiteDB
 2. 'ymg' from the AHK forums for the Vincenty Method distance calculations and script: https://autohotkey.com/board/topic/88476-vincenty-formula-for-latitude-and-longitude-calculations/
 3. Whoever wrote the SQLite DLLs: https://www.sqlite.org/download.html